Wildlife of the Falkland Islands: Fauna

 227 bird species have been seen on the islands, over 60 of which are known to breed on the islands.
 21 of the resident species are land birds, and 18 are water birds.
 There are 22 species of seabirds which breed on the islands, and at least 18 annual migrators who breed elsewhere.
 There are two endemic species of bird (the Falkland steamer duck and Cobb's wren), and 14 endemic subspecies.

 There are five penguin species breeding on the islands, king penguins, southern rockhopper penguins, magellanic penguins, gentoo penguins, and macaroni penguins.
 Approximately 494,500 breeding pairs are thought to live on the island, 500 of which are king penguins.
 Five other species have been recorded, but do not have a breeding population.
 The largest breeding population of black-browed albatross is found on the islands, making up over 80% of the world's black-browed albatross population.
 This is the only breeding species of albatross, although nine others have been recorded.
 Many species of petrel also nest on the Falklands.
 Most remaining bird colonies exist on remote offshore islands.

 Inland, upland and ruddy-headed geese live near small freshwater ponds, along with silver teal, Chiloé wigeon, and white-tufted grebe.
 There are six species of herons and egrets that have been recorded, although only the black-crowned night heron is known to breed in the area.

-The striated caracara, a bird of prey found in the Falklands.